leslie-asava/Maze-Generation-Algorithms/README.md

 # Maze-Generation-Algorithms
 My implementation of maze generation using various algorithms with the Python Programming Language.
+Currently implements;
+1. Randomized DFS algorithm
+2. Aldous-Broder algorithm
+3. More to come..

+# TO-DO
+- Add animations to visualizations

 # Randomized depth-first search
 This algorithm, also known as the "recursive backtracker" algorithm, is a randomized version of the depth-first search algorithm.